Highlights of History from The Whitehorse Star, 1960-1969

 - April 6, 1961: The Territorial Council gives green light to Whitehorse's paving program for 1961.
 The paving plan calls for hardsurfacing First Avenue from Hawkins to Strickland, Hawkins from Third to Fourth, Main Street from Fourth to Sixth, the full length of Sixth Avenue from Main to Ogilvie, Black Street from Fourth to Fifth, and Wheeler, Cook and Ogilvie from Fourth to Sixth.

-- April 6, 1961 April 1, 1961 is the 15th anniversary of the Canadian Army taking over from the United States Army the Canadian portion of the Alaska Highway.
+- April 6, 1961: April 1 was the 15th anniversary of the Canadian Army taking over from the United States Army the Canadian portion of the Alaska Highway.
 The Whitehorse Star dedicates 14 pages to this special event.

 - April 20, 1961: Yellow Cab owner Ted B. Myles applies at the city council for a franchise to supply bus service locally and replace the Army's service.
 City council denies the licence, citing business fairness reasons.